curl/curl/docs/FEATURES.md

  - explicit "STARTTLS" usage to "upgrade" plain `imap://` connections to use SSL
  - via http-proxy

+## IPFS

+ - Retrieve content from the IPFS network via a public HTTPS gateway.

 ## MQTT

  - Subscribe to and publish topics using url scheme `mqtt://broker/topic`